-The length of this course is about 10 months, with a total cost of $4,899.
+The length of this course is about 10 months, with an estimated total cost of $4,937.00

 Network Systems Administration is the area of information technology which focuses on the server and application infrastructure of a network.
 This course prepares the student to support servers and applications in the modern network and has two specialty options for students to choose from.

 There are seven sections in this course.
-Three “core” sections map to specific certifications: Network+, Security+, and Certified Wireless Network Administrator (CWNA).
+Four “core” sections map to specific certifications: A+, Network+, Security+, and Certified Wireless Network Administrator (CWNA).
 By earning these industry standard certifications, students can demonstrate to employers the breadth and depth of their training in fundamental networking principles.

 Linux is the choice of large organizations: Amazon, Google, NASDAQ, etc. In fact 87% of the world’s computing devices run on the Linux operating system.
 It’s so important that even Microsoft now offers a Linux certification for interoperations and Windows 10 now comes with Linux baked in.